1 March is your very last chance to experience the highly acclaimed special exhibition, The Road to Palmyra. See more here.

-“The Road to Palmyra” is the first special exhibition in Denmark devoted to the culture of ancient Palmyra – an oasis city located in present-day Syria.
-The exhibition takes as its point of departure the Glyptotek’s unparalleled collection of ancient tomb sculptures from the city.
+The Road to Palmyra is the first special exhibition in Denmark devoted to the culture of ancient Palmyra – an oasis city located in present-day Syria.

-In a time when globalisation, migration and cultural conflict permeate the agenda in many places in the world, Palmyra has again attracted attention with its fascinating history as one of the ancient world’s multicultural societies.
+In a time when globalisation, migration and cultural conflict permeate the agenda in many places in the modern world, Palmyra has again attracted attention with its fascinating history as one of the ancient world’s multicultural societies.

-The Glyptotek’s collection of Palmyrene portrait sculptures, which is the largest outside Syria, has, in recent years, been the point of departure for the comprehensive research undertaking, the “Palmyra Portrait Project” at Aarhus University.
-“The Road to Palmyra” will integrate new knowledge drawn both from the “Palmyra Portrait Project” and from the extensive polychromy research currently in progress at the museum.
+The Glyptotek’s collection of Palmyrene portrait sculptures, the largest outside Syria, has in recent years been the point of departure for the comprehensive research undertaking, the “Palmyra Portrait Project” at Aarhus University.
+The Road to Palmyra has been partly based on knowledge gained from this research and Professor Rubina Raja, leading the project, has acted as consultant in the creation of the exhibition.

-From the Desert to the Glyptotek
+From the desert to the Glyptotek

 The research project, “Palmyra Portrait Project” and the polychromy research are supported by the Carlsberg Foundation.